carlos-dealmeida/carlos-dealmeida/README.md

 ### Software Developer | Backend & Full Stack Developer

-I'm a final-year **Computer Science Student** at the Polytechnic Institute of Viseu, transitioning from an IT Support background to **Software Engineering**.
+I'm a final-year **Computer Engineering Student** at the Polytechnic Institute of Viseu, transitioning from an IT Support background to **Software Engineering**.
 I specialize in building robust Backend systems and scalable Full Stack applications.

 - Currently finishing my degree..
 - Developed a Corporate E-Learning Platform in partnership with **Softinsa (IBM Subsidiary)**.